jemmybutton/spectrum-to-rgb/README.md

 # spectrum-to-rgb
-Illustrator/InDesign script to create swatches from absorption spectra
+Illustrator/InDesign script to create swatches from absorption spectra.

+It converts comma- or tab-separated files with spectral data into Adobe RGB (1998) swatches using CIE D65 standard illuminant and CIE 1931 standard observer.

+You can find some [here](https://omlc.org/spectra/), [here](http://vplapps.astro.washington.edu/pigments) or elsewhere.
+Keep in mind, that the files may need some manual editing to be parsed properly.